 Students explore fish anatomy and diseases through dissections led by fisheries biologists.

-HABITAT BUILDING
+HABITAT CONSTRUCTION

 Students work with PA Fish and Boat Commission and PA DCNR staff to build fish habitat for local lakes.